Synchronization in QTP/UFT:

 Let’s look into a live example.

-to waiting time, in the sense, that if you have an application in which you have 3 steps for example.
-Let’s say you are recording the steps where the first step is to enter the information, second step is clicking submit button and third step is get the order No.
+Synchronization is referred to as waiting time, in the sense, that if we have an application in which we have 3 steps for example.
+Let’s say we are recording the steps where the first step is to enter the information, the second step is clicking the submit button and the third step is to get the order No.

 Where Synchronization is required: